tarwn/lessthandot-hugo/blogs/content/posts/2011-05-02-sql-server-dba-tip-4.md

   - Microsoft SQL Server Admin

 ---
 SQL Server performs best when paired with hardware and an OS configured only for the core functionality of the SQL Server Engine.
-Installing other features along with the engine can degrade performance and the engine’s ability to process transactions.
+Installing other features along with the engine can degrade performance and the engine's ability to process transactions.
 With this knowledge, why would anyone ever want to install one of the SQL Server features with the core engine?
 This usually comes down to cost.

 **Cost considerations when installing features of SQL Server**